 Invite the children to create a mural by squirting paint from tempera-filled detergent bottles on a large sheet of butcher paper placed over newspapers or a drop cloth.

-Painting with Q- TIPS
+Painting with Q- TIPS MATERIALS FOR PAINTING TIPS:

 Q- Tips, tempera paint, construction paper, egg cartons.